25 Minute Timer

 Frequently Asked Questions

-Why is the Pomodoro interval 25 minutes?
+What is the reason why Pomodoro interval is 25 minutes?